 It’s possible that the quick wins offered by alternative liquid fuels are being overlooked because of an over-emphasis on the zero-emission end goal.
 Naturally, that is where we all want to be.
 But without embracing evolving enhancements in fuel technology, the truth is it will take us much longer to get there.

-Certas Energy has developed a three-part Energy Reality series to help transport businesses and HGV drivers understand today’s new alternative energy mix.
+Certas Energy has developed an Energy Reality series to help transport businesses and HGV drivers understand today’s new alternative energy mix.
 Download it for free here.

 Fuel up now

-Shell GTL Fuel is supplied exclusively in the UK by Certas Energy with a fleet of 900 tankers operating from 130 local depots nationwide and bunker sites, including Liverpool, Tyseley and (soon-to-be) Southampton.
+Certas Energy supply GTL Fuel via a fleet of 900 tankers, operating from 130 local depots nationwide and bunker sites, including Liverpool and Southampton.